randriksen/pytouchlinesl/README.md

 Contributions in either code or documentation are welcome.
 The set of features is limited at the moment, but I'm happy to expand as the need arises.

+Commit messages and PR titles should be formatted using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 The project does not have many dependencies; just `asyncio` and `pytest`/`pytest-asyncio` for testing.